ubccr/hpc-toolset-tutorial/ondemand/README.md

 #### Using script native attributes

-`script.native` attributes are way for us to specify any arguments to the schedulers that we can't pre-define or have a good generic way of doing it.
+`script.native` attributes are way for us to specify _any_ arguments to the schedulers that we can't pre-define or have a good generic defining (like `queue_name` above).

 In this section we're going to put make OnDemand request memory through the sbatch's `--mem` argument.

 First, let's add it to the form like so.